All Episodes

 They really weren't looking for Israel's inputs.

-And I hate to be so blunt about it, but there's so much happy talk coming out of the Israel first crowd that just doesn't face reality.
+And I hate to be so blunt about it, but there's so much happy talk coming out of the Israel First Crowd that just doesn't face reality.

-Reality is you got yourself a two-state solution, and not just a two-state solution, but a two-state solution with big time muscle in back of the Palestinians, big time money from the Gulf Emirates, and big time security from the combination of Muslim and Arab nations who you've been selling arms to and training their military for decade after decade after decade,
+Reality is you got yourself a two-state solution, and not just a two-state solution, but a two-state solution with big-time muscle in back of the Palestinians, big-time money from the Gulf Emirates, and big-time security from the combination of Muslim and Arab nations who we've been selling arms to and training their military for decade after decade after decade, including a NATO member, I might add, which is Turkey, that will seize up.

-including a NATO member, I might add, which is Turkey, that will seize up the same Turkey that at the very mention that Netanyahu was even coming, had been offered an invitation, told them in the air, if that is the case and Netanyahu's coming, I'm turning my jet around, even though I'm in Egyptian airspace.
+The same Turkey that at the very mention that Netanyahu was even coming had been offered an invitation told him in the air, if that is the case and Netanyahu's coming, I'm turning my jet around even though I'm in Egyptian airspace.

-I want you to contemplate that to what reality is.
+I want you to contemplate that, to what reality is.

 That's reality.

-Joel Gilbert today, independent filmmaker, a very smart guy about the uh the region, and obviously took, he he said some things about uh Gaza and the Palestinians that are maybe not backed up, and you know, he got called down a little bit by Kurt Mills.
+Joel Gilbert today, independent filmmaker, a very smart guy about the region, and obviously took, he said some things about Gaza and the Palestinians that are maybe not backed up.

-They got into a little bit, that's fine.
+They got into it a little bit.

 People have different opinions and maybe garner facts in their own way.

-The bombing was not about the bombing was to shut down any chance that Netanyahu would be able to drive President Trump to support regime change and to finish the argument totally of total obliteration.
+The bombing was to shut down any chance that Netanyahu would be able to drive President Trump to support regime change and to finish the argument totally of total obliteration.

 And also Netanyahu not learning his lesson because what he did there was try to decapitate the Iranian command, particularly to kill the negotiators.

-He didn't want to negotiate deal.
+He didn't want to negotiate a deal.

-They killed the negotiators, they target the negotiators.
+They target the negotiators.

-Whitkoff couldn't go to a meeting because they were all dead, or at least purported to be dead.
+Witkoff couldn't go to a meeting because they were all dead, or at least purported to be dead.

 But he killed the Hamas guys weeks later without getting President Trump's authority or even a fair thee well.